metal-stack/gardener-extension-audit/README.md

 Provides a Gardener extension for managing kube-apiserver audit logs for a shoot cluster.

 The extension spins up a fluentbit-based audit sink in the seed's shoot namespace prior to starting the shoot's API server.
 Therefore, it is required to run this extension with the reconcile lifecycle policy `BeforeKubeAPIServer`.
-Also the deletion has to happen `BeforeKubeAPIServer` as otherwise the managed resources of this extension block the shoot deletion flow.

 This sink has the ability to buffer audit logs to a persistent volume and send them to the supported backends.